-If you are well prepared with proper winter clothing, equipment and skills - it can be a fantastic experience.
+If you are well prepared with proper winter clothing, equipment and skills, and are a competent winter alpine tramper, it can be a fantastic experience.

 Winter conditions and risks on the Tongariro Alpine Crossing

-- The winter environment at Tongariro is frequently cold, wet and windy.
+- The winter environment at Tongariro is frequently cold, wet and windy, and conditions can change very quickly.
 For your safety, it is essential to be well dressed for winter conditions.

-- Daylight hours are short and temperatures are often below freezing.
+- Daylight hours are short and temperatures are often below freezing, even during the day.

-- Snow and ice is common in higher areas and sometimes on lower areas.
+- Snow and ice are common on most sections of the track.
 Deep snow can hide track markers.
 At times surface conditions can be hard ice.
-Alpine equipment and skills are frequently required.
+Alpine equipment and skills are essential.